 All potential Taskers have been interviewed and had their identities checked, and each job is backed by a “happiness pledge.”
-So if something goes wrong, the company will consider offering you up to $1 million if a Tasker damages your property, and up to $10,000 if they physically hurt you or steal from you.
+So if something goes wrong, the company will consider offering you up to $10,000 (it used to be $1 million) if a Tasker damages your property, and the same amount if they physically hurt you or steal from you.
 For basic jobs and assistance, TaskRabbit covers just about everything you could think of.

 Any kind of job that attracts freelancers—from writing social media posts to developing mobile apps—can be farmed out through Upwork, a platform that aims to make it as simple as possible to connect clients and freelancers.

 Let’s say you need a new logo for your business.
 Open the app and start browsing qualified designers and creatives, checking out their rates, experience, and ratings from previous clients.
 When you find someone you like, arrange the assignment via the app, using its integrated messaging and file sharing service.